HexHive/GLeeFuzz/README.md

 It may be because 1) the requested chromedriver version does not exist; 2) chromedriver's web server has stopped supporting this version's binary.

-In either case, please visit `https://chromedriver.storage.googleapis.com/` from your browser, can search for the closest version to your customize-built Chromium, and specify the browser version in `venv/lib/python3.9/site-packages/webdriver_manager/drivers/chrome.py`.
+In either case, please visit `https://chromedriver.storage.googleapis.com/` from your browser, and then you can search for the closest version to your customize-built Chromium, and specify the found version in `venv/lib/python3.9/site-packages/webdriver_manager/drivers/chrome.py`.

+For example, given that the version of our Chromium is 96.0.4657, we perform a text search on `https://chromedriver.storage.googleapis.com/` by typing "96.0.46" in browser's search box (typing "96.0.465" will find nothing, so we look for any version that starts with "96.0.46"), and find "96.0.4664.18" as the closest available version.

 ## To use GLeeFuzz with system's default Chrome installation
 You don't have to change anything.
 Chrome driver manager will find the correct web driver for your Chrome.